IrfanUnisg/Bloem/README.md

 **Known Limitations:**
 - Chunk size warning (not blocking, expected for full marketplace)
 - ESLint warnings in auto-generated Prisma types (by design, excluded)
+- OAuth authentication not implemented (only email/password)
+- Reviews/ratings system not implemented
+- Avatar uploads not implemented (text-based profiles only)

 ---

 ## License

 This project is proprietary.
-All rights reserved to @IrfanUnisg.
+All rights reserved.

+**Contributors:**
+- Irfan Kujovic (@IrfanUnisg)
+- Jorn Fischer (@jfischer293)
+- Jan Toullec-Lugert (@jtou3)
+- Sophia Haas (@sophunisg)

-For inquiries or licensing information, contact the project owner.
+For inquiries or licensing information, contact the project owners.

 ---